apache/jackrabbit-site/src/site/markdown/index.md

 and compatible with earlier stable Jackrabbit Oak 1.x releases.
 See the [downloads](downloads.html#oak) page for more details

+#### June 23rd, 2016: Apache Jackrabbit 2.12.2 released
+Apache Jackrabbit 2.12.2 is a patch release that contains fixes and improvements over the previous 2.12.x release.
+See the [downloads](downloads.html#v2.12) page for more details.

 #### June 1st, 2016: Apache Jackrabbit Oak 1.0.31 released
 Jackrabbit Oak 1.0.30 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the